vladdyz/leafline/README.md

 > **`flutter test integration_test` wipes the app's data.** It installs a test
 > harness alongside the app, and mismatched signatures force an uninstall
 > first — which takes the database and every receipt photo with it.
 Run it
-> against an emulator, not the install you actually use.
+> against an emulator and not the install you actually use (unless you want a clean app!).

 ### `--fatal-infos` is not excessive